Liesl Obrecht: Casting and creation

+Kathleen Gati made her first appearance as Liesl Obrecht on August 24, 2012.
 "They needed a German doctor to say a few things and then go" Gati remarked to Soaps In Depth of how her character came to be.
 However, the writers were so impressed that they kept bringing Gati back.
 Gati said her status with the series "was always precarious and still is," despite the role being expanded.
 The role was only meant to last a few days to "take Robin (Kimberly McCullough) from Room A to Room B and talk to Tony Geary [Luke] in the hall to help him avoid seeing Robin and Anna Devane (Finola Hughes)."
 It was actually Tony Geary who sang Gati's praises to the executive producer, Frank Valentini after their scenes.
 Immediately impressed, Valentini sent head writer Ron Carlivati a piece of her scenes knowing Carlivati would be inspired to write more for her.
 Valentini chose Gati out of five other actresses that were up for the role.
 Valentini immediately informed Carlivati of how good she was.
 Though she was finding success in other recurring gigs, Gati insisted that "if GH asks me to sign a contract, I'll say yes.
 I feel like I'm at home here.
 I've been in Los Angeles for 15 years, and for the first time, I actually feel like I belong to a family."
 In October 2013, the role was briefly played by Finola Hughes when Dr. Obrecht tries to pass herself off as Anna Devane.